rcl-ssl/docs/installations/iis.md

 - Certificate PFX file (.pfx)

+{: .information }
 On some operating systems, .pfx files may be downloaded with a .p12 extension.
 To resolve this issue, left click the link to download the file and click 'Save link as..'.
 In the save dialog, change the file extension to .pfx.
 You can also change the file extension from .p12 to .pfx, or vice versa, after the file is downloaded.

-# How To Import The PFX (PKCS12) File Into Microsoft IIS
+# How To Import The PFX (PKCS12) File Into Microsoft Windows

-Importing a PFX (PKCS12) file into Windows IIS is generally a straight-forward process.
+Importing a PFX (PKCS12) file into Windows is generally a straight-forward process.

 - Step 1 : In “Start” find and open “Run”.